 A higher resolution has always been a desirable trait for a monitor, increasing the clarity and ‘real estate’ available to the user compared to similarly sized monitors with a lower resolution.
 The current buzzword for high resolution displays is something that many marketers refer to as 4K, but also more correctly referred to as ‘UHD’ (Ultra High Definition).
 This resolution offers 3840 horizontal pixels and 2160 vertical pixels – the vertical component is close to 4000, which is where ‘4K’ comes from.
 This 3840 x 2160 remains in the popular 16:9 aspect ratio which many consumers are now intimately familiar with.
-To put things in context, this resolution provides 4 times as many pixels as ‘Full HD’ (1920 x 1080 or 1080p) offers and 2.25 times as many as ‘WQHD’ (2560 x 1440).
+To put things in context, this resolution provides 4 times as many pixels as ‘Full HD’ (1920 x 1080 or 1080p) offers and 2.25 times as many as ‘WQHD’ (2560 x 1440 or 1440p).

 The desktop experience

 The first thing you notice when you fire the monitor up and get onto Windows is how tiny icons on the desktop are.
-It isn’t just desktop icons that are miniscule, it’s everything else as well – text, buttons in programs, title bars, the taskbar, clock and various other elements.
+It isn’t just desktop icons that are minuscule, it’s everything else as well – text, buttons in programs, title bars, the taskbar, clock and various other elements.
 The following photos give an impression of the relative size of the desktop icons and taskbar when running the U28D590D at its native UHD resolution, the WQHD resolution and the Full HD resolution.

 With everything looking so small and sharp, you have a lot of ‘real estate’ at your disposal.
 If you consider a program such as Microsoft Word, for example, the default behaviour is for the screen to display the best part of 6 pages from your document on the screen at the same time.
 But the text doesn’t look obscure and blurred – it is entirely crisp and, eyesight permitting, perfectly readable.